 These detailed walk-throughs allow an owner to take note of a property’s condition, including wear and tear, repairs, and even the cleanliness of the unit.
 This helps prevent surprise expenses and maintains the property’s condition.

-Most landlords inspect their property before and after the renter moves in at least.
+Most landlords inspect their property before and after the renter moves in at least to update their rent roll sheet.
 Of course, if your tenants are living in your property for an extended period of time, it’s also a good idea to complete a walk-through at least once a year to make any necessary repairs and possible pet damage.

 Why Are Rental Inspections Important?